Modeling Reachability Types with Logical Relations: Introduction

 Reachability types are a recent proposal to bring Rust-style reasoning about memory properties to higher-level languages.
 Instead of Rust's rigid ``shared XOR mutable'' model, reachability types emphasize \emph{tracking} of resources such as mutable references using type qualifiers, which enables richer programming patterns, \eg, based on sharing captured mutable data, in languages that make pervasive use of higher order functions and type-level abstraction.

-In prior work, key type soundness results for reachability types have been established~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} using the usual syntactic techniques of progress and preservation \cite{DBLP:journals/iandc/WrightF94} with respect to a small-step, substitution-based, operational semantics.
-These results assure us that reachability information is preserved through evaluation, serving, \eg, as an informal justification that expressions with non-overlapping reachability should be safe to be evaluated in parallel (``fearless concurrency'').
-Likewise, prior work has proposed that reachability types could be used as the basis for effect systems to track (the absence of) store modifications in a fine-grained way, \eg, to parallelize overlapping reads as long as there are no conflicting writes.
+In prior work, key type soundness results for reachability types have been established~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} using the usual syntactic techniques of progress and preservation \cite{DBLP:journals/iandc/WrightF94} with respect to (\wrt) a small-step, substitution-based, operational semantics.
+These results assure us that reachability information is preserved through evaluation, serving, \eg, as an informal justification that expressions with non-overlapping reachability can be safely evaluated in a different order or in parallel.
+Likewise, prior work~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic} has proposed that reachability types could be used as the basis for effect systems to track (the absence of) store modifications in a fine-grained way, \eg, to parallelize overlapping reads as long as there are no conflicting writes.
 However, no end-to-end formal proof of such properties exists so far, and in general, stronger metatheoretic properties beyond basic type safety have been left unexplored.

-We address this gap by presenting an alternative semantic model of reachability types using the technique of logical relations~\cite{logical-approach,DBLP:conf/popl/AhmedDR09,DBLP:conf/ppdp/BentonKBH07}, providing a framework in which to study key properties of interest such as semantic type soundness, termination, effect safety, and contextual equivalence.
+We address this gap by presenting an alternative semantic model of reachability types using the technique of logical relations~\cite{plotkin_lambda_1973,DBLP:journals/jsyml/Tait67,logical-approach,DBLP:conf/popl/AhmedDR09,DBLP:conf/ppdp/BentonKBH07}, providing a framework in which to study key properties of interest such as semantic type soundness, termination, effect safety, and contextual equivalence.

 \paragraph*{\textbf{Bottom-up Design of Logical Relations}}